Ko Olina Kai Golf Estates

 No analysis available

-The public remarks repeatedly and directly indicate VA financing is available for this building.
-This is strong, explicit evidence rather than inference, so confidence is very high.
+The public remarks repeatedly and directly confirm VA financing availability.
+This is strong, explicit evidence from several listings, so the feature is set to true with very high confidence.

 No analysis available